Free Application for Federal Student Aid (FAFSA)

 The term “contributor” refers to anyone (you, your spouse, your biological or adoptive parent, or your parent’s spouse) who’s asked to provide their information, consent and approval to have their federal tax information transferred automatically from the IRS into the FAFSA form, and signature on your FAFSA form.

 Each contributor (student, parent, spouse) is required to provide information on the FAFSA and will need an FSA ID to access and complete their section of the application.
-You and each contributor should create your FSA IDs at least 3 days in advance before starting the FAFSA form.

 The FSA ID is an account username and password combination that allows students and parents to log in to studentaid.gov and identify themselves electronically to access U.S. Department of Education systems.